Skip to main content

 A granular analysis of the risks posed by non-clinical hormone therapy requires a shift in perspective from protocol mechanics to the underlying pathophysiology of iatrogenic hormonal imbalance.
 The critical failure of insecure wellness programs is their disregard for the principle of homeostatic integrity.

-The is a complex, self-regulating network characterized by intricate feedback loops and pleiotropic hormonal effects.
+The endocrine system is a complex, self-regulating network characterized by intricate feedback loops and pleiotropic hormonal effects.
 Intervening in such a system with supraphysiological doses of a single hormone, without concurrent management of its downstream metabolic and signaling consequences, induces a state of systemic dysregulation.

 This section will explore the specific biochemical and cellular consequences of poorly managed testosterone therapy, focusing on two critical areas ∞ the induction of a pro-thrombotic, pro-inflammatory vascular state and the long-term degradation of metabolic health through induced insulin resistance.